 should rank and only return the highest ranking data center

 Angelo: how is priority calculated?
+Not really clear the rules and how the ranking is calculated.

 Chad: ranking provided for each rule and only the highest overall ranked DC is presented